GM recalling nearly 69,000 Bolt EVs for fire risks

 Other electric vehicles have faced fire risk recalls.

-Last month, Hyundai Motor 005380.KS issued a recall for about 75,000 Kona EVs worldwide because of a possible short circuit due to what may be faulty manufacturing of its high-voltage battery cells could pose a fire risk.
+Last month, Hyundai Motor Co 005380.KS issued a recall for about 75,000 Kona EVs worldwide because of a possible short circuit due to what may be faulty manufacturing of its high-voltage battery cells.

-Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Chris Reese and David Gregorio
+Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Chris Reese, David Gregorio and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.